-We use a Maths mastery approach, everyone can learn and enjoy maths.
-Children will be taught rhymes, songs, games and take part in activities that deepen their knowledge of number.
-Children will learn key number facts to automaticity to avoid cognitive overload in working memory and enable pupils to focus on new learning.
-Children develop fluency of number facts with numbers within 10.
+They will be taught a range of number rhymes, songs, stories, counting games and activities.
+The activities will allow them to compare, sort, match, order, sequence and count using everyday objects.
 They will learn how to use numbers to 20 and will become familiar with larger numbers from their everyday lives.
-This will lead into problem solving addition and subtraction problems.
+This will lead into solving addition and subtraction problems.